ember-learn/handbook/ember-releases.md

 🤖 automated process

-Run the following command with `tool-new-release`
+Run the following command with `ember-learn-release-tool`

 ```
-tool-new-release guides
+pnpm dlx ember-learn-release-tool guides
 ```

-Note: This tool-new-release command runs the `release:guides:minor` shell script from the guides-source repo and doesn't support major versions.

-Note: If prompted that a guides directory already exists this likely means you have already run tool-new-release and you probably want to choose to delete the existing guides directory.
+Follow the prompts and open a PR for the new version

 <details>
     <summary>Fallback 💁 Manual process</summary>